Supposeduck30/NeuralNetworkSimple/README.md

 # NeuralNetworkSimple

-This is a small neural netwrok with 5 neurons, 2 input, 2 hidden, and 1 output, that can predict the XOR function of 0 and 1.
+This is a small neural network with 5 neurons, 2 input, 2 hidden, and 1 output, that can predict the XOR function of 0 and 1.

 ## How to Run